Skip navigation links

 The combined models may only be used for unsteady flows (i.e., the time step is a constant).
 They are zonal, however, so you can use a combined model in time-accurate mode in one zone, while using a standard RANS model in steady-state mode in the other zones.

-Keywords: TURBULENCE, DES, LESB, HYBRID
+Keywords: TURBULENCE, DES, MDES, DDES, LESB, HYBRID, PRNS, DETACHED-PRNS

 Transition Specification

-Through the use of the TTSPEC keyword, point-by-point transition data may be specifed on viscous walls in structured grids.
+Through the use of the TTSPEC keyword, point-by-point transition data may be specified on viscous walls in structured grids.
 The data represent the percentage of turbulent viscosity to be added to the laminar viscosity at each grid point.
 An auxiliary code, tmptrn, may be used to create the transition data, and write it into the common flow (.cfl) file.

 Keywords: TTSPEC

-Gas Models
+Gas and Chemistry Models

 Keywords: CHEMISTRY